sbharadwajj/point-based-method/README.md

 2. For PointNet++ with weighted CD run `run_sbatch_files/train_pplus_weighted.sbatch` and make similar changes as above

 Note:
-A folder is created in the default path called 'final_training' and the network weights are saved in them
+- A folder is created in the default path called 'final_training' and the network weights are saved in them
+- Master branch contains the final code used for all the experiments